Humber Bridge: World record

 With a centre span of 1410 m and a total length of 2220 m, the Humber Bridge was the longest single-span suspension bridge in the world for 17 years, until the Akashi Kaikyō Bridge opened in Japan on 5 April 1998.

 Local benefits

-The road-distance between Hull and Grimsby fell by nearly 60 mi; the town of Scunthorpe and environs were relieved of the passing traffic between the two.
+The road-distance between Hull and Grimsby fell by nearly 60 mi; the town of Scunthorpe and environs were relieved of the passing traffic between Hull and Grimsby.

 Bridge statistics

 The bridge's surface takes the form of a dual carriageway with a lower-level foot and cycle path on both sides.
 There is a permanent 50 mi/h speed limit on the full length of the bridge.

 Each tower consists of a pair of hollow vertical concrete columns, each 155.5 m tall and tapering from 6 m square at the base to 4.5 × 4.75 m at the top.
 The bridge is designed to tolerate constant motion and bends more than 3 m in winds of 80 mph.
-The towers, although vertical, are 36 mm farther apart at the top than the bottom due to the curvature of the earth.
+The towers, although vertical, are 36 mm farther apart at the top than the bottom due to the curvature of the Earth.